 Entrepreneurship Nepal (EN) is all set to launch ‘Fin-Teach’, a special project to promote financial literacy in Nepal.
 A whopping 15 crore rupees’ investment has been made to make the program successful.

 The educational campaign is going to be conducted with the slogan ‘साक्षर मात्र होइन वित्तिय साक्षर बनौं’; that roughly translates to ‘Being literate is not enough, let’s become financially literate’.
-The program is targeted directly towards young children of rural areas and their families, remittance receiving communities, teachers of local institute, local representatives and also local residents.
+The program is targeted directly towards young children of rural areas and their families, remittance-receiving communities, teachers of the local institutes, local representatives, and also local residents.